Python Turtle - Lesson 1¶

 5SyntaxError: '(' was never closed

-The error is letting you know that you failed to close your parenthesis.
+The error tells you that you did not close your bracket

 Part 2: Introducing turtle¶